 Whenever there is a large demand for something, the bootlegs and knock-offs instantly flood the market seemingly overnight to match demand.
 Someone out there is facilitating that baby.
 The bootlegs vary in the range of quality depending on the price.
 I knew a man who had posted thousands upon thousands of bootleg DVDs on Craig’s List.
 It seems innocent enough until word got around he made more than $100,000 doing it!
 Cash!
 The biggest sellers were ripped animes and rare Japanese uncensored films.
 He also made a fortune selling work-out videos like the p90x series.
 This was back in 2009.

 The biggest pro to the bootleg business is the cash compensation.
-Although the cons of being paid under the table are all applicable here, you can potentially run it like a personal business with a lot of self prescribed freedom.
-The start-up costs are usually low and the profit margins for knocks offs and bootlegs are high.
+Although the cons of being paid under the table are all applicable here, you can potentially run it like a personal business with a lot of self-prescribed freedom.
+The start-up costs are usually low and the profit margins for knocks off and bootlegs are high.
 You can even wait for your customers to come to you.

 The king con (see what I did there) is the gigantic risk and hefty fine (anywhere from $1,000 to $5 million) that you can acquire.
 Selling bootlegs and knock-offs means a definite chance of jail time.
 The risk is greater since many of your customers can rat you out.
 In addition, unlike a real business – there is no credibility in this line of work.
 Bottom line, don’t do it.
 If you want your own business and have some start-up capital I would look at other alternatives.